robcarver17/pysystemtrade/docs/production.md

 ## Script calling

-I've created scripts that run under Linux, however these all just call simple python functions so it ought to be easy to create your own scripts in another OS.
+I've created scripts that run under Linux, however these all just call simple python functions, so it ought to be easy to create your own scripts in another OS.
 See [here](#scripts-under-other-non-linux-operating-systems) for notes about a method to create cross-platform executable scripts.

 So, for example, here is the [run reports script](/sysproduction/linux/scripts/run_reports):